explosion/spaCy/website/docs/usage/embeddings-transformers.md

 ![The processing pipeline with the transformer component](../images/pipeline_transformer.svg)

-The `Transformer` component sets the [`Doc._.trf_data`](/api/transformer#custom_attributes) extension attribute, which lets you access the transformers outputs at runtime.
+By default, the `Transformer` component sets the [`Doc._.trf_data`](/api/transformer#custom_attributes) extension attribute, which lets you access the transformers outputs at runtime.